lylakirati/automatic-differentiation/docs/milestone2.md

 >>> from team20ad.forwardAD import * #import team20ad
 ```

-The user will be able to instantiate an `ad` object and compute the differentation as follows:
+The user will be able to instantiate an `ad` object and compute the differentiation as follows:

 Example of finding a derivative of a scalar function of a scalar: